Protecting your business is our business.

 - Agency representation

-Bernstein Shur’s investigations team has the training and expertise to conduct prompt, thorough, and neutral investigations.
+Our attorneys also have the training and expertise to conduct prompt, thorough, and neutral investigations.
 When hired as your outside investigator, we help your organization or educational institution in making sound, informed, and legally defensible decisions based on clear investigatory findings.

-We frequently serve as neutral outside investigators for colleges, universities, and secondary schools and follow the current laws and guidance on sexual and dating violence from Title IX, the Office of Civil Rights, VAWA, the Campus SaVE Act, and the White House.
+We serve as neutral outside investigators for colleges, universities, and secondary schools and follow the current laws and guidance on sexual and dating violence from Title IX, the Office of Civil Rights, VAWA, the Campus SaVE Act, and the White House.
 We understand how to navigate the unique challenges and legal issues presented by these types of complaints, including how to conduct a trauma-informed interview, respect student privacy rights, and ensure an equitable investigation for both complainants and respondents.

 We regularly conduct investigations related to: